linepunish/linepunish.github.io/README.md

 After you have completed the task, the number of times you have typed the text will be displayed.

 Purpose:
-This website can be used to discipline kids, yourself, or persons you are taking care of.
+This website can be used to discipline your young ones, yourself, or persons you are taking care of.

 This website can be viewed on any device: laptops, smartphones, even e-readers, you name it!